chef/monitoring-integration-automate/cloud-watch/AWS_CloudWatch_Metrics_Monitoring_Configration.md

 1. With AWS there are already existing default monitoring metrics available and guided steps to reach out is defined here [Basic monitoring and detailed monitoring Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch-metrics-basic-detailed.html).
 CloudWatch provides two categories of monitoring: *basic monitoring and detailed monitoring.*

-1. Basic monitoring is default active feature for the Amazon EC2 instances for AutomateHA Cluster to publishing a default set of metrics to CloudWatch with no charge to customers.
+1. Basic monitoring is default active feature for the Amazon EC2 instances for Automate HA Cluster to publishing a default set of metrics to CloudWatch with no charge to customers.
 1. Detailed monitoring provides more frequent metrics, published at one-minute intervals, instead of the five-minute intervals used in Amazon EC2 basic monitoring, you must choose to activate it.
 [Enable or turn off detailed monitoring for your instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-cloudwatch-new.html)

 ### CloudWatch Metrics Monitoring

-Note: We are using basic monitoring Amazon CloudWatch which provide adequate amount of metrics for AutomateHA cluster monitoring.
+Note: We are using basic monitoring Amazon CloudWatch which provide adequate amount of metrics for Automate HA cluster monitoring.
 But depending on needs one can explore for more real-time detailed monitoring feature of Amazon CloudWatch.

 1. Login to Amazon CloudWatch Console.